Reinforcement learning for adaptive interior point methods in convex quadratic programming

-For the training and numerical experiments reported in this work, the solver is configured as summarized in Table~\ref{tab:training_solversetup}.
-The superlinear barrier decrease is governed by $\kappa_{\nu}=0.2$ and $\theta_\nu=1.5$, as in Ipopt \cite{waechter2006implementation}.
-The tolerance $\epsilon$ for the termination conditions \eqref{eq:optimality_conditions} is set to \(10^{-6}\).
-The early-termination decay rate is initialized at \(\kappa_{\varepsilon}=0.5\) and progressively damped at each outer iteration by a factor \(\alpha_\varepsilon = 0.98\).
-An additional initialization parameter is set to \(\xi=0.01\).
+For the training and numerical experiments reported in this work, the QP solver is configured as summarized in Table~\ref{tab:training_solversetup}.
+The tolerance $\epsilon$ in the termination conditions~\eqref{eq:optimality_conditions} is set to $10^{-6}$.
+The minimum values of $\delta$, $\nu$, $\varepsilon$, and the step-size parameter $\alpha$ define the operational bounds of the algorithm, i.e., its standard numerical regime.